-Credit Facility - The following is a summary of our revolving credit facility at June 30, 2016:
+Credit Facility-The following is a summary of our revolving credit facility at June 30, 2016:

-(In millions) Description Amount Debt Outstanding (Commercial Paper Dutstanding ^(a) Letters of Credit Unused Capacity Maturity Five-year revolving credit facility \$ 2,000.0 \$ \$ 501.7 \$ \$ 1,498.3 September 2020
+Commercial Letters (In millions) Debt Paper of Unused Description Amount Outstanding Outstanding (a) Credit Capacity Maturity Five-year revolving credit facility \$ 2,000.0 \$ \$ 501.7 \$ \$ 1,498.3 September 2020

-^(a) Under our commercial paper program, we have the ability to access up to \$1.5 billion of financing through our commercial paper dealers.
+(a) Under our commercial paper program, we have the ability to access up to \$1.5 billion of financing through our commercial paper dealers.
 Our available capacity under our revolving credit facility is reduced by any outstanding commercial paper.